irreal/order-packs-calculator/README.md

 This project is an implementation of the take home task when applying to re-partners for a senior go lang position.

-I have implemented the solution in steps, from solving the core algorithm, to introducing models, architecture, then implementing the HTTP API, improving DX (hot reload, docker compose).
+I have implemented the solution in steps, from solving the core algorithm, to introducing models, architecture, then implementing the HTTP API, improving DX (hot reload, docker compose), adding persistance using sqlite and finally I added a nice looking web UI. the styling for the UI and some of the content was llm generated.

-Next steps are to implement the UI using Templ, Tailwind and DaisyUI, as well as add persistance using sqlite.
+**AI was used only on some of the presentational stuff to pick fun colors, add style and write copy text.
+No ai was used for the Go code or the setup of the project at all**

+You can check the commit history to trace step by step how the solution was developed.

 ## Setup Instructions